aconaway1/Mastoposter/README.md

 CD into the `Mastoposter` directory.

-You can use the `requirements.txt` to install what you need.
+You can use the `requirements.txt` to install the Python packages you need.
 I would suggest doing so in a virtual environment.

 `pip install -r requirements.txt`